written by Racheal Cook MBA

-I was so glad that we did because come January many of our clients were at the Women’s March, not focused on joining our programs.
-It took another year before a big launch did as well as they did before for my business.
+I was so glad that we did because come January, many of our clients were at the Women’s Marches, not focused on joining our programs.
+It took another year before a big launch did as well as they did before.

-We went into this election season using all of our prior experience to spend most of 2020 focusing on other approaches to getting in front of new audiences – like media and podcast interviews.
+We went into this past election season using all of our prior experience to spend most of 2020 focusing on other approaches to getting in front of new audiences, such as media and podcast interviews.